 \subsubsection{MoE in Text-to-Image Generation}

 ERNIE-ViLG 2.0 \cite{feng_ernie-vilg_2023} introduced the "Mixture of Denoising Experts" (MoDE) concept, employing 10 distinct U-Net based expert denoisers, each responsible for a specific, non-overlapping interval of the diffusion timesteps.
-The routing mechanism was implicitly determined by the current timestep, enabling expert specialization across high- and low-noise regimes to enhance text-image alignment and object fidelity.
-Building on this idea, eDiff-I \cite{balaji_ediff-i_2023} utilized an ensemble of expert denoisers within a cascaded diffusion framework, dynamically selecting the best denoising model for each sample, further boosting photorealism, prompt adherence, and creative control.
-RAPHAEL \cite{xue_raphael_2023} advanced MoE integration by embedding two parallel branches: Space-MoE and Time-MoE, within the U-Net backbone, specializing experts spatially across image regions and temporally across diffusion timesteps, enhancing compositional understanding in text-guided generation.
-DiT-MoE (circa 2023) \cite{sun_ec-dit_2025} adapted the Diffusion Transformer (DiT) architecture by replacing standard MLP layers with sparse MoE layers, allowing specialization to emerge along spatial and temporal axes and achieving state-of-the-art FID scores on ImageNet.
-DiffMoE \cite{shi_diffmoe_2025} introduced adaptive two-stage routing, utilizing batch-pool-based routing during training and complexity-adaptive routing during inference to dynamically allocate expert resources based on input difficulty, further optimizing generation quality and efficiency.
+The routing mechanism was implicitly determined by the current timestep, enabling expert specialisation across high- and low-noise regimes to enhance text-image alignment and object fidelity.
+Building on this idea, eDiff-I \cite{balaji_ediff-i_2023} utilised an ensemble of expert denoisers within a cascaded diffusion framework, dynamically selecting the best denoising model for each sample, further boosting photorealism, prompt adherence, and creative control.
+RAPHAEL \cite{xue_raphael_2023} advanced MoE integration by embedding two parallel branches: Space-MoE and Time-MoE, within the U-Net backbone, specialising experts spatially across image regions and temporally across diffusion timesteps, enhancing compositional understanding in text-guided generation.
+DiT-MoE (circa 2023) \cite{sun_ec-dit_2025} adapted the Diffusion Transformer (DiT) architecture by replacing standard MLP layers with sparse MoE layers, allowing specialisation to emerge along spatial and temporal axes and achieving state-of-the-art FID scores on ImageNet.
+DiffMoE \cite{shi_diffmoe_2025} introduced adaptive two-stage routing, utilising batch-pool-based routing during training and complexity-adaptive routing during inference to dynamically allocate expert resources based on input difficulty, further optimising generation quality and efficiency.
 Pushing scalability further, EC-DIT \cite{sun_ec-dit_2025} integrated expert-choice routing within the DiT backbone, reaching 97 billion parameters and achieving state-of-the-art performance on the GenEval benchmark, with routing innovations that balanced computational loads effectively across experts.
-Finally, MARS \cite{he_mars_2025} emerged with a specialized multi-modal Mixture of Experts (mm-MoE) embedded in a unified auto-regressive architecture.
-Using components like Attention-MoE and FFN-MoE, MARS handled semantic and visual tokens in a harmonized transformer.
+Finally, MARS \cite{he_mars_2025} emerged with a specialised multi-modal Mixture of Experts (mm-MoE) embedded in a unified auto-regressive architecture.
+Using components like Attention-MoE and FFN-MoE, MARS handled semantic and visual tokens in a harmonised transformer.
 The use of a routing module after each layer norm ensured each token met its most capable expert.